sunnytsai3346/pms_tutorial/README.md

 # pms_tutorial
+This is tutorial demo

-tutorial of API with .NET core / EF core
+API with .NET core / EF core

 UI with angular frontend / Bootstrap